 One-level Channel (Manufacturer to Retailer to Customer)

 Retailers buy the product from the manufacturer and then sell it to the customers.
 One level channel of distribution works best for manufacturers dealing in shopping goods like clothes, shoes, furniture, toys, etc.

 Two-Level Channel (Manufacturer to Wholesaler to Retailer to Customer)

 Wholesalers buy the bulk from the manufacturers, break it down into small packages and sell them to retailers who eventually sell them to the end customers.
 Goods that are durable, standardised and somewhat inexpensive and whose target audience isn’t limited to a confined area use two-level channel of distribution.

 Three-Level Channel (Manufacturer to Agent to Wholesaler to Retailer to Customer)

-Super stockists buy the stock from manufacturers and sell them to wholesalers and retailers of their area.
-Whereas, carrying and forwarding agents work on a commission basis and provide their warehouses and shipment expertise for order processing and last mile deliveries.
+Super stockists buy the stock from manufacturers and sell them to wholesalers and retailers in their area.
+Whereas, carrying and forwarding agents work on a commission basis and provide their warehouses and shipment expertise for order processing and last-mile deliveries.

 A perfect example of goods sold through dual distribution is smartphones.

 Distribution Channels for Services